 Contact: first dot last at gmail dot com

 My research interests lie at the intersection of Combinatorics and Computer Science.
 As computer scientists design algorithms to handle massive data sets, brute-force methods become infeasible, and it becomes necessary to exploit the inherent structure hiding within the data.
-In my research, I prove theorems about which combinatorial patterns must appear in any large enough data set, and then I use these to improve algorithms.
+In my research, I prove theorems about which combinatorial patterns must appear in any large enough data set, and then I use these to improve algorithms for their analysis.
 I especially like problems related to graphs and/or shortest paths.